Puriney/scRNA.seq.course/05-exprs-qc.md

 ### Detected genes (1)

-One of the simplest measures of cell quality is the number of genes that were detected.
-Cells with few detected genes may have been broken or dead prior to capture.
+In addition to ensuring sufficient sequencing depth for each sample, we also want to make sure that the reads are distributed across the transcriptome.
+Thus, we count the total number of unique genes detected in each sample.

 ```r